Mission and Inclusion

 People, Programs, and Promise

-As Cardinal Seán O'Malley recently stated, "Catholics are called to uphold and defend the truth that Black Lives Matter."
+In the midst of social unrest in the Summer of 2020, Cardinal Seán, wrote that "Catholics are called to uphold and defend the truth that Black Lives Matter."
 At Austin Prep, the foundation of our community is our Catholic and Augustinian tradition.
 This underpins our educational approach to develop a community that reflects the diversity of the human family.
 In the Confessions, St. Augustine of Hippo, wrote that we are members of the same family and we must respect the inherent dignity of all human beings.
 This respect is at the heart of our commitment to diversity, equity, and inclusion.

 We are fully committed to fostering a community where every member of Austin Prep is celebrated.
 We expect and hold members of the Austin Prep community accountable to respect each others’ individual differences, which include, but are not limited to, their race, ethnicity, religion, language, gender, culture, ability, age, learning style, sexual orientation, and socioeconomic status.
 Austin Prep condemns racism, bigotry, or intolerance in any form.

 Our approach to educating for justice is indispensable in fulfilling our mission and honoring our tradition.
 We will continue to work deliberately to ensure that the Board of Trustees, administration, faculty, staff, and student body reflect the diversity that is present in the rapidly changing and increasingly diverse society.
 We realize that education opportunity gaps exist across society and that we can play a role in contributing to social justice.
 It is with a sense of humility that we commit to lifelong learning and strive to align our aspirations with word and action.